rickosborne/cascades/md/18-2-8-daybreak.md

 The Coach galley arrival clock read 6:35.

-I didn't know the exact time of the first explosion, but I had the last two hours to think about it.
+I didn't know the exact time of the first explosion, but it'd been my sole focus for the past two hours.

 The guy in the business suit who had asked for a towel had done so as the line for the lavatories had gotten bad.
 The line picked up when everyone had heard the announcement Lawrence had just given.